-The community has raised its concerns about the number and the impact of second homes (including holiday homes), particularly when there are local people in need of housing.
+The community has raised concerns about the number and the impact of second homes (including holiday homes), particularly when there are local people in need of housing.
 Homes standing empty for much of the time have a depressing effect on a community's economic and social well-being.
-Across the neighbourhood plan area more than 1 in 10 homes are normally unoccupied, with much higher concentrations in some localities.
+The latest national census (in 2011) showed that across the neighbourhood plan area more than 1 in 10 homes were normally unoccupied, with much higher concentrations in some localities within the Plan area.
 1 in 4 property sale transactions across the neighbourhood plan area in 2017-18 were as second homes suggesting a rising trend.